 What happens during a treatment?

-All animals are treated in the comfort of their own home.
-Each appointment includes a chat before and after the treatment to discuss progress and findings.
-To give Reiki to an animal is a simple process.
-The practitioner will decide whether to treat your pet whilst in contact with them ie on their lap or sitting with them, or they could be allowed to freely move as they wish during the treatment.
-The practitioner will either lay their hands on the animals body or from a short distance away, depending on how the animal wishes to receive the energy.
+All dogs are treated in the comfort of their own home and each appointment includes a chat before and after the treatment to discuss progress and findings.
+To give Reiki to a dog is a simple process.
+They will guide me as to whether they want to receive the healing sitting on my lap, laying next to me or moving freely around the room as they wish during the treatment.
+Then I will either lay my hands on the animals body or from a short distance away, depending on how they wish to receive the energy.

 The great thing about using Reiki on animals is that you can “see” it working.
-Your pet will most likely relax, they may sit or lie down and you may hear their stomach gurgle!
-Some animals will lie down and go into a deep sleep next to the practitioner.
-Different types of animals can react in different ways, some may not show any obvious signs of relaxation during their treatment, however they will lie down to sleep when they are alone to enjoy the energies.
-No matter how your pet responds, Reiki is giving your pet what they need.
+Your pet will most likely relax and some will lie down and go into a deep sleep next to me.
+If they are having a release of some kind they maybe fidgety and unsettled for a while.
+Dogs can react in different ways and some may not show any obvious signs of relaxation during their treatment.
+They will wait until they are alone and then go to sleep to enjoy the healing energies.
+No matter how your pet responds, Reiki is giving them what they need.

 How many treatments are needed?